kant2002/FStarMSBuildSdk/README.md

 </Project>
 ```
 Also rename Program.fs to Program.fst and now you can run your code using `dotnet run`.
 That's it folks!

+## Development

+For creation of new version of SDK
+- bump version in the FStarLang.Sdk.csproj
+- run `dotnet build -c Release`
+- publish Nuget file located at `bin\Release`